 I'm Charan Pushpanathan Prabavathi; In-short Charan;

-I'm an incoming Ph.D. student in Information Sciences at the School of Information Sciences at the University of Illinois Urbana-Champaign, where I'm fortunate to be advised by Dr. Michael Twidale.
+I’m a first-year Ph.D. student in Information Sciences at the School of Information Sciences at the University of Illinois Urbana-Champaign, where I am advised by Dr. Michael Twidale.
 My research will focus on Human-Computer Interaction, including:

 Graduated from Penn State.

-I was a graduate student at Penn State University's College of Information Sciences and Technology, where I pursued a Master of Science in Informatics with a focus on Human-Computer Interaction.
-I was a graduate researcher in the Collaboration Innovation Lab, I was fortunate to study under Dr. John M. Carroll as his advisee.
-His insights left a lasting imprint on how I conceived of HCI and the philosophical currents that flowed beneath technological design.
-My research explored human-computer interaction, cooperative activity, synergies, learning to use, and interface design.
+I completed a Master of Science in Informatics with a focus on Human-Computer Interaction at Penn State University's College of Information Sciences and Technology, where I was a graduate researcher in the Collaboration Innovation Lab advised by Dr. John M. Carroll.
+His insights left a lasting imprint on how I conceived of HCI and the philosophical currents beneath technological design, and my research there explored human-computer interaction, cooperative activity, synergies, learning to use, and interface design.

 At Penn State, I witnessed with some pretty sharp minds.
 Jack Carroll (aka John M. Carroll; my advisor), Ritter, Zhang, Huang I got to see how these folks actually work, not just read their papers.